-- 1. The Court invites public comments on amendments to Texas Rules of Civil Procedure 21, 165a, 239a, 246, 297, 298, 299, 299a, and 306a. - 2.
+- 1. The Court invites public comments on proposed amendments to Texas Rule of Appellate Procedure 9.2 and Rule 2.7 of the Statewide Rules Governing Electronic Filing in Criminal Cases. - 2.
 To effectuate the Act of May 28, 2023, 88th Leg., R.S., ch.
 861 (H.B.
 3474, codified at Tex.
-Gov't Code § 18.002(b)), the amendments are effective September 1, 2023.
-But the amendments may later be changed in response to public comments.
-The Court requests public comments be submitted in writing to rulescomments@txcourts.gov by November 1, 2023. - 3.
-The Court and the Court of Criminal Appeals will issue an order amending the Texas Rules of Appellate Procedure and the Statewide Rules Governing Electronic Filing in Criminal Cases at a later date but before September 1, 2023. - 4.
-The Judicial Committee on Information Technology is directed to implement measures to copy court orders, notices, and other documents to re:SearchTX as soon as practicable. - 5.
+Gov't Code § 80.002(b)), the amendments are effective immediately, but may later be changed in response to public comments.
+The Court requests that public comments regarding the proposed amendments be submitted in writing to the Court of Criminal Appeals by January 1, 2024 at txccarulescomments@txcourt.gov or by mail to the Clerk of the Court of Criminal Appeals at P.O.
+Box 12308, Austin, Texas 78711. - 3.
+By Texas Supreme Court order, for purposes of Texas Rule of Appellate Procedure 9.2, the Texas Appeals Management and E-filing System ("TAMES") is an approved e-filing system. - 4.
 The Clerk is directed to: - a. file a copy of this Order with the Secretary of State; - b. cause a copy of this Order to be mailed to each registered member of the State Bar of Texas by publication in the Texas Bar Journal; - c. send a copy of this Order to each elected member of the Legislature; and - d. submit a copy of this Order for publication in the Texas Register.

-Dated: August 7, 2023.
+Dated: September 8, 2023.